Page cover

 This helps battery life as it doesn't boost anymore and less power is drawn.
 There are two ways to do this.
 Easiest way is via GHelper.

-Do not disable if you rely on intensive CPU bound applications.
-Try testing and see if you have a significant performance hit and if it's worth the drop.
+Test and see if you have a significant hit or if it's worth the drop.

-Most games get very little FPS benefit for a massive thermal increase. (eg: 1/2FPS for 20C inc)
+Most singleplayer games get very little FPS benefit for a massive thermal increase. (eg: 1/2FPS for 20C inc)

 Open 'Fans+Power' and select 'CPU Boost' to 'Disabled'.
 That's it